pszuster/3scaleTD_gitbook/lab_1_-_installation.md

 # Lab 1 - Installation {#lab-1-installation}

 {% hint style='info' %}
-n this lab, you will deploy a Red Hat 3Scale API Management Platform \(AMP\) instance to an Openshift Container Platform \(OCP\) cluster.
+In this lab, you will deploy a Red Hat 3Scale API Management Platform \(AMP\) instance to an Openshift Container Platform \(OCP\) cluster.
 {% endhint %}

 * Open a web browser and go to https://{{ book.hostname }}:8443